servo/servo/docs/components/style.md

 when needed.

-Currently (for Servo, not that much for stylo), **selectors supported for this kind of pseudo-elements are only a subset of selectors that can be computed in a thread-safe way in layout**.
+Currently (for Servo, not that much for stylo), **selectors supported for this kind of pseudo-elements are only a subset of selectors that can be matched on the layout tree, which does not hold all data from the DOM tree**.

 This subset includes tags and attribute selectors, enough for making `::-servo-details-summary` a lazy pseudo-element (that only needs to know